kontainapp/km-releases/GettingStarted.md

 k8s, we need to first install kontain monitor onto the node to which we want to deploy kontainers.
 Then we need a device manager for `kvm` devices so k8s knows how to schedule workloads onto the right node.
-For this, we developed kontaind, a device manager for `/dev/kvm` or `/dev/kkm` device, running as a daemonset on nodes that has these devices avaliable.
+For this, we developed kontaind, a device manager for `/dev/kvm` or `/dev/kkm` device, running as a daemonset on nodes that has these devices available.

 To deploy the latest version of `kontaind`, run: